SAMtoBAM/PAQman/README.md

 # GenomEval
-GenomEval is a compilation of tools designed to comprehensively evaluate a genome assembly using a range of different and important metrics
+GenomEval is combines a set of tools (and a few in-house scripts) designed to comprehensively evaluate a de-novo genome assembly using a range of important metrics and without the need for a reference <br/>
+<i/>Note: GenomEval has been primarily designed for long-read reference quality assemblies </i>

 The ease of assembling a reference-quality genome has improved dramatically in the past few years <br/>
 However, good practices on how to evaluate and compare the resulting assembly has lagged behind <br/>
 Although there exists tools for the job, they are often used sporadically <br/>
-Because of this the different and important metrics that they calculate are often overlooked making it difficult to fully evaluate an assembly and have a complete image of quality  <br/>
+Because of this the important metrics that they calculate are often overlooked making it difficult to fully evaluate an assembly and have a complete image of quality  <br/>
 This is where GenomEval steps in:

-GenomeEval primarily combines a set of tools that each evaluate their own important metrics and provides you with a summary of the compiled results <br/>
+GenomeEval combines a set of tools (and a few in-house scripts) that each evaluate their own important metrics; and provides you with a summary of the compiled results <br/>
 Now if you ever run an assembler, GenomEval can be your next step for comprehensive genome evaluation statistics <br/>
+The summary statistics can be used to comprehensively evaluate different assemblies for the same dataset/sample <br/>
+And no reference genome is required for any of the statistics <br/>
-Additionally GenomEval only requires what most people already has access to for the assembly process so there is not need to gather more data <br/>
+Laslty, GenomEval only requires what most people already have access to for the assembly process, long- and (or not) short reads, so there is not need to gather more data <br/>

-Note: GenomEval has been designed for long-read reference quality assemblies

 The 6 important metrics and the tools chosen to evaluate them:

 Contiguity: Quast (great easy tool for quick asembly evaluation) <br/>
-Gene content: BUSCO (measure of how well coding sequences have been assembled) <br/>
+Gene content: BUSCO (uses commonly conserved genes to measure of how well coding sequences have been assembled) <br/>
-Completeness and Error rate: Merqury (k-mer based approach for both stats) <br/>
+Completeness and Error rate: Merqury (a k-mer based approach to determine how much of the entire genomic material has been assembled and the rate of error) <br/>
-Correctness: Filtlong + CRAQ (long-read downsampling + read alignment detection of potential assembly error) <br/>
+Correctness: Filtlong + CRAQ (long-read downsampling + read alignment detection of structural assembly error) <br/>
 Coverage: bwa-mem/minimap2 + samtools/bedtools + genomeval-specific (alignment + processing of coverage + visualising relative coverage for each contig) <br/>
-Telomerality: seqkit + genomeval-specific (identifying telomere sequences for indications of telomerality) <br/>
+Telomerality*: seqkit + genomeval-specific (identifying telomere sequences + determining if contigs have terminal telomeric repeats) <br/>

-Note: I am using telomerality as a term to describe stats about how many of the assembled contig have reached telomere sequences giving confidence of structural completeness at contig ends in repeat regions.
+<i>*I am using 'Telomerality' as a term to describe stats about how many of the assembled contig have reached telomere sequences giving confidence of structural completeness at contig ends in repeat regions </i>

 ```
 genomeval -g genome.fa -l long-reads.fq.gz -x ont -1 illumina.R1.fq.gz -2 illumina.R2.fq.gz -b eukaryota -w 30000 -s 10000 -r TTAGGG -p genome -o genomeval_output